Timberborn-Modding-Central/TimberAPI_Docs/documentation/getting_started/using_mods/manual_install.md

 All current mods for Timberborn use the framework [BepInEx](https://docs.bepinex.dev/index.html), which provides a great starting point for loading and interacting with the game!

 1. Download the latest [BepInEx release](https://github.com/BepInEx/BepInEx/releases)
-2. Move everything of step 1 to the local timberborn files.\
+2. Move everything from step 1 to the local timberborn files.\
    ![My helpful screenshot](/assets/images/timberborn_local_files.png)
 5. Open steam and run Timberborn